 However, for quieter areas, head to the countryside between Hillegom and Warmond.
 That’s where you’ll find amazing flower fields, from blue to white, and from purple to orange.
 True rainbow-carpeted flower fields are awaiting!

-2.Tulip season in the Netherlands: When to go?
+Tulip season in the Netherlands: when to go?

 The season begins with the crocuses in March, followed by hyacinths, narcissus/daffodils and tulips at the end of the month.
-The tulips season extends until the end of May, when the Keukenhof closes.
+The tulips season extends until the end of May when the Keukenhof closes.
 Mid-April is probably the best time to go as most of the flowers will be in full blossom!
-For a detailed flower updates, look here.
+For detailed flower updates, look here.

-From Leiden, I would recommend to go for a day of cycling in the flower fields.
+From Leiden, we can recommend going for a day of cycling in the flower fields.
 We’re in the Netherlands after all, and the best way to explore the area remains the bicycle.
 Take the direction of Noordwijkerhout, and come back via Sassenheim and Teylingen.
 You’ll be able to go through amazing fields, with windmills, for complete scenery!
 Need a bike?
 Rent one from the people at BimBimbikes.
 Easy portal and good service, it’s not hard to see why we would recommend this for the international folk.

-4. Tulips season in Holland: Events
+Tulips season in Holland: events